pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 These pillars work together to create a platform that empowers developers to innovate and deliver value to the organization and customers while maintaining the necessary controls and safeguards.

+{{% notes type="tip" %}}
+As Jess Mink, Director of Platform Engineering at [Honeycomb](https://www.pulumi.com/blog/observability-with-infrastructure-as-code/), explains:

+"*The goal of platform engineering is to help the company to run smoother and faster and unlock things people didn't know were possible [...]
+We tend to focus on tools and software, but it's really about people, processes, and tools.
+If you consider this, platforms are responsible for social and technical support across the organization.
+A common pitfall is building tools no one uses because you didn’t meet people where they are.*"
+{{% /notes %}}

 ## Aligning DevOps and Security for Secure Platform Engineering

 Integrating security into platform engineering ensures it becomes a proactive part of the development lifecycle and ensures that "[DevSecOps](https://www.pulumi.com/blog/devsecops-strategy-security-automation-tivity-health/)" is not an afterthought but a core consideration.